 What are the Steps Involved in Water Cycle?

-The water cycle process for kids can be explained in a way that will enjoy learning about it.
-The water cycle explanation for kids can be done using colourful illustrations which may help them grasp the concept better.
-The water cycle involves the following steps:
+The water cycle process for kids can be explained in a way that will make them enjoy learning about it.
+The water cycle explanation for kids can be done using colourful illustrations, which may help them grasp the concept better.
+Let’s look at the water cycle steps for kids below:

 In this process, the heat from the Sun causes the water present on the Earth (seas, oceans, rivers, ponds and lakes) to evaporate in the form of vapours and rise up to the sky.
 The water vapours then accumulate to form clouds.